ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/README.md

 ---
 layout: doc
-title: KineticAR Prototyping
+title: MIR100 KineticAR Prototyping
 permalink: /docs/vuforia-spatial-robotic-addon/interfaces/MIR100/README
 ---

 > IMPORTANT NOTE: Due to the current situation regarding COVID-19, we don't have access to the MIR100 AGV and have not been able to test the last tweaks to the interface.
 We have worked hard to ensure the correct functionality of the robotic addons but would much appreciate your patience if any bugs are found.

-## KineticAR Interfaces
+## MIR100 KineticAR Prototyping

-This is a reference to build a [**Vuforia Spatial Toolbox** (VST)](https://forum.spatialtoolbox.vuforia.com ) KineticAR prototype using robotic interfaces for any moving robot in 2D or 3D.
+This is a reference to build a [**Vuforia Spatial Toolbox** (VST)](https://forum.spatialtoolbox.vuforia.com ) KineticAR prototype using robotic interfaces for an [MIR100](https://www.mobile-industrial-robots.com/en/solutions/robots/mir100/) Automated Guided Vehicle.
 This is based on our [**Kinetic AR** UX framework](https://dl.acm.org/doi/abs/10.1145/3371382.3378394) and it works with two components:
 * **[Robotic Addon Interface](../../README.md)** [To connect to the robot hardware]
 * **[Motion Tool](tools/motion/motionTool.md)** [AR UI when looking at the robot with your mobile device]